 Giro Switchblade MIPS

-We’re big fans of the double D-ring closure and padded strap, which is slower to use but very secure and less fiddly than some of the FidLock-equipped lids here, which use thin straps that twist easily.
-It also means it’s really comfy (if a little sweaty) once done up.
+We’re big fans of the double D-ring closure and padded strap, which is slower to use but very secure and less fiddly than some of the Fidlock-equipped lids here, which have thin straps that twist easily.
+It also means it’s really comfortable (if a little sweaty) once done up.

 One of the big plus points with the Switchblade is the size of the chin bar.
-It’s the smallest on test by far, which means carrying it is much easier than some here and it’ll fit inside a pack – something few others here can boast.
+It’s smaller than many rival helmets, which means carrying it is easy and it’ll fit inside a pack.

 Attaching it is simple enough too (and doable when on your head), just requiring accurate alignment of the metal lugs before clicking it down into place.
-It’s a plus that Giro includes more padding and a spare peak too.
+It’s a plus that Giro includes more padding and a spare peak.

-No good… All that open-face helmet coverage means it’s not only the heaviest lid here in that mode, it’s the sweatiest too.
-Some testers noted that the big adjuster wheel could be felt at the base of the neck at extreme angles, and we’d like a more positive click from the chin bar on engagement.
+The downsides?
+All that open-face helmet coverage adds to the weight and it got quite sweaty during testing.
+Some testers noted the big adjuster wheel could be felt at the base of the neck at extreme angles, and we’d like a more positive click from the chin bar on engagement.

 MET Parachute MCR

-No good… There’s unfortunately no getting around the fact that you need to loosen the Boa dial completely before taking the helmet off or putting it back on.
+There’s unfortunately no getting around the fact that you need to loosen the Boa dial completely before taking the helmet off or putting it back on, which is its main disadvantage.
 If you don’t do so, it’s a bit of an uncomfortable squeeze to get your head past the retention cradle.

 Sweet Protection Arbitrator

-The stiff locking clip at the rear takes some thumb strength to secure early on when reattaching the chin bar, although Sweet Protection ensures us that this gets easier the more you’ve done it.
+The stiff locking clip at the rear takes some thumb strength to secure early on when reattaching the chin bar, although Sweet Protection assures us this gets easier the more you do it.
 Once removed, the chin bar is the bulkiest to carry.